 A reliable used car is not like a regular car.
-It has a been meticulously taken care of and that fact has to be teased out by using very specific and subtle keywords associated with a well-maintained vehicle.
+It has been meticulously taken care of and that fact has to be teased out by using very specific and subtle keywords associated with a well-maintained vehicle.

-Picture a perfectionist car owner.
+Start by picturing a perfectionist car owner.
 He’s probably retired and keeps his car in pristine shape with regular oil changes, visits to the dealer and even waxes the car regularly.
 You want to buy this guys car, but you need to find him.

 Now, Use keywords in the search box that reflect what that guy’s maintenance routine, demographics, and personality are like.